aryanraj2713/Bank-Management-System-Clanguage/README.md

 In this bank management system project in C, file handling has been used for almost all functions.
-File has been used to store data related to new account, transaction, editing of account information and viewing of account information.
+Structures , Unions and arrays has been used to store data related to new account, transaction, editing of account information and viewing of account information.